Noah-Hardy/mp-osc/README.md

     - OSC messages will be sent in real time for each detected landmark and for the pose bounds.

 5. Quit:
+    - A keypress of q will exit the window and stop the program

 ## OSC Message Structure